-UCC's unique Graduate Attributes Programme will help you to successfully navigate your transition into, through and out of university.
-It will enable you to begin, belong and become the person and professional you want to be.
+UCC's unique Graduate Attributes Programme will help you to successfully navigate your transition in to, through and out of university.
+It will enable you to begin, belong and become the person you want to be.

-The overarching objective of our programme is to optimise the student journey and to prepare our students to live, lead and learn in a shared, co-created future.
+The overarching objective of our programme is to optimise the student journey and to prepare to live, lead and learn in a shared, co-created future.

-Through your academic curriculum as well as co-curricular and extra-curricular activities, you will develop lifelong and life-wide transferable skills, to empower you to take an active role in sustaining and contributing to your community, our society as well as to local and global economies.
+Through your academic curriculum as well as co-curricular and extra-curricular activities, you will develop lifelong transferable skills, to empower you to take an active role in sustaining and contributing to your community, our society as well as to local and global economies.